Sharath15eUR/Tamanna-/Moulik_Tammana_Linux Training_Module 1/readme.md

 # Introduction to Linux OS, Architecture and Kernel
-# Moulik Tammana
+## Moulik Tammana
-# Amrita Vishwa Vidyapeetham
+## Amrita Vishwa Vidyapeetham

-Welcome to **Game Zone**, a Python-based collection of interactive games and fun utilities.
-This program provides users with a selection of games to enjoy, including Rock-Paper-Scissors, Guess the Number, a Quiz Game, and Tic-Tac-Toe.
-The program also includes an ASCII art welcome interface for an enhanced gaming experience.
+## 1.Create a file and add executable permission to all users

----
+steps to be followed:

-## Features
+  1. Creating a file:

-### 1. Rock, Paper, Scissors
+  ##
-Play a 5-round game of Rock-Paper-Scissors against the computer.
+      code/touch <filename>
 - **Instructions:**
   - Choose between Rock, Paper, or Scissors.
   - The computer makes its choice randomly.